SyndiShanX/Synergy-H1-GSC-Menu/README.md

 * Place it into `h1-mod/scripts/mp`

-* Open `Synergy.gsc` with a Text Editor and Replace `Username` on Line 4 with your Username and Clan Tag if you have one Set
+* If you aren't the Host of the Game or the Menu won't Open, then Open `Synergy.gsc` with a Text Editor and Replace `Username` on Line 4 with your Username and Clan Tag if you have one Set

 #### Campaign:
 * Download [Synergy_SP.gsc](https://syndishanx.github.io/Synergy-H1-GSC-Menu/Synergy_SP.gsc)